Alice-Bob-SW/felis/docs/reference/supported_instructions.md

 # Delay (here delays the whole circuit by 1µs)
 c.delay(1, unit='us')
 ```

-Note that these operations are all bias-preserving (i.e. they do not convert a phase-flip error into a bit-flip error).

-Any instruction other than those listed above is not supported by physical backends.

 ⚠️ In `EMU:1Q:LESCANNE_2020` and future real hardware (at least at the beginning), the X gate is implemented virtually, by transpiling the circuit and post-processing the results.